wireseo/tp/docs/UserGuide.md

    <br> e.g. `delete -c → 1` means that the user should enter `delete -c` first and then `1` after the prompt has
     been processed.`

-**Notes about student information in JARVIS:** (Peirong) <br>
+**Notes about Jarvis' relationship with Sourceacademy:** (Peirong) <br>
-Students’ names that are under the Avenger using JARVIS will be fetched automatically from sourceacademy.nus.edu.sg upon startup.
+* Students’ names that are under the Avenger will be fetched automatically from sourceacademy.nus.edu.sg upon startup.
+* LUMInus username and passwords will be stored in plaintext.
 </div>

 ### 1. Viewing help : `help` (Zhen Teng)